blueogive/scipython-docker/README.md

 ```
 where `<container_id>` and `<token_value>` are hexadecimal strings unique to your instance.
 If the host name of the machine on which you executed the `docker run` command is `<host_name>`, open a web browser and put the following in the location bar: `http://<host_name>:10000/?token=<token_value>` to connect to the Jupyter Lab instance.

-If you want to get a shell prompt inside the container without starting a
+If you want a shell prompt as a non-root user inside the container without
-Jupyter server, just use the command above to start the notebook server but
+starting a Jupyter server, use the command below, noting that above to start the
-change the command at the end:
+notebook server but change the command at the end and remove the `--init`
+argument:

 ```bash
 docker run -it --rm -v $(pwd):/home/docker/work -p 10000:8888 blueogive/scipython-docker:latest gosu 1000:100 /bin/bash